Nimbo1999/financeiro/README.md

 ### TODOS:

+1. Verify the possibility of creating a finance app RabbitMQ Client class to use accross the different services of the finance platform.
+The goal would be extracting the RabbitMQ implementation that was build on the authentication service authentication/internal/messaging/\*.go and move to a module where the applications can reuse the client without having to implement the logic internally.
-1. Review the gRPC transport credentials, how would I grant TLS support for the communications?
+2. Review the gRPC transport credentials, how would I grant TLS support for the communications?